harvard-lil/website-static/app/_posts/2026/2026-06-05-sustaining-the-infrastructure-of-web-archiving-takeaways-from-iipc-conference-2026.md

 ---
 title: >-
-  Sustaining the Infrastructure of Web Archiving: Takeaways from IIPC Conference 2026
+  Sustaining Open-Source Web Archiving Infrastructure: Takeaways from IIPC Conference 2026
 author: kristi-mukk
-tags: [Tools]
+tags:
+  - Tools
 ---
 The Perma team recently attended the [International Internet Preservation Consortium](https://netpreserve.org/)’s (IIPC) Web Archiving Conference, held this year at the KBR - Royal Library of Belgium in Brussels.
 A recurring theme was that web archiving depends on collective stewardship of the open-source tools, institutions, and people that make preservation possible.
 At a moment when the web is becoming more difficult to archive, the conference offered an assessment of current challenges and a reminder that the sustainability of the field relies heavily on collaboration and shared responsibility.